 The Annual Subscription is currently £40.00.
 This sum includes the Club Journal.
 The membership fee also includes affiliated club membership of Mountaineering Scotland.
 For reasons connected with the insurance cover, we ask for an additional one-off payment of £1.00 as a Club Entrance Fee.

 The SMC is keen to encourage all members, and in particular recent and new members, to attend its Annual Dinner and AGM.
 This is the only whole-Club event.
 It takes place on the first Saturday in December, currently alternating between Fort William and Carrbridge.
 The afternoon before the Dinner always includes a mountaineering/climbing lecture and the traditional "President's Walk" is held on the Sunday morning after the Dinner.

 Then please feel free to contact the Secretary who will be happy to give advice, email@example.com

-The SMC organises an annual aspirant meet at the Raeburn hut in August which offers plenty of rock climbing options.
+The SMC organises an annual aspirant meet in August which offers plenty of rock climbing options.
 Aspirant meets are particularly aimed at people who don't know any or enough SMC members to support an application for membership.
 The aspirant meet is designed to enable anyone who is interested in joining the SMC to meet and climb with SMC members.
 Aspirants don't need to have all the membership requirements but are expected to be well on the way and should be able to second VS for the purposes of the meet.
 There is a communal meal on the Saturday night.

 If you are interested in coming on the aspirant meet contact Alison Coull, firstname.lastname@example.org